mtAndrade/modec-2xs-test-case/README.md

 ### Django & Django REST

 As specified in the email, Python was mandatory.
 For that reason I chose Django.
-A framework with good documentation, community market adhesion even though I had never worked with it I was confident that it would be a safe and effective choice.
+Even though I had never worked with it, Django is a framework with good documentation, community and market adhesion and for that I was confident that it would be a safe and effective choice.
 After little research I found the Django Rest Framework.
 It is a powerful and flexible toolkit for building Web APIs and given the test's requirements seemed like a perfect fit.

-I chose a stable yet recent Python version that met all Django's requirements
+I chose a stable yet recent enought Python version that met all Django's requirements

 ### MySQL Database